uwhackweek/hackweeks-as-a-service/docs/services/index.md

-# Roles and Services
+# Roles and Responsibilities

-The panels below describe the various services and roles in a typical hackweek.
-We use color coding to signify how the work is usually distributed:
+UW eScience staff work directly with members of your community to host an event.
+The schematic and color-coding legend below illustrates how roles are typically distributed.

 ````{panels}
 :column: col-lg-4 px-2 py-2